EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/50_how-to-iterate-kv-map.md

 ## Overview

-This how-to provides instructions to iterate through a `Key-Value Map` (`kv map`) and read values from it.
+This guide provides instructions to iterate through a `Key-Value Map` (`kv map`) and read values from it.

 ## Before you begin